 Closer to home, Colorado sees our share of these storms.
 In fact, one metro area county – Weld County – holds the distinction of being the “tornado capital of the world.”
 With 252 tornados from 1950-2011, no single county in the nation has had more tornadoes!
 Adams County is number two in the state and isn’t far behind with 156 over that same period.
 Granted these numbers are skewed a bit simply due to the sheer size of those counties, but it does serve to highlight the real danger that tornadoes present.

 - Think Denver can’t get hit with a tornado?
 Think again!
-Check out our Colorado tornado history map
+Check out the Colorado tornado history map

 Even here in the metro area tornadoes are a real danger.
 The Thornton area was struck in 1981, one of the worst tornadoes to strike the Denver area in history.
 At 2:30 p.m. this tornado touched down and by 2:45 p.m., the tornado had hit Thornton City Hall.
 The tornado’s destruction sent 53 injured people to hospitals, 25 homes were destroyed and 239 structures were damaged.

 The most well known tornado outbreak in the metro area occurred on June 15, 1988.
 Five tornadoes resulted in seven injuries and damage in excess of $15 million.

-We all of course also remember just seven years ago when the town of Windsor, not far from Denver, was struck with an EF-3 tornado that claimed one life and destroyed and damaged hundreds of buildings.
+We all of course also remember in 2008 when the town of Windsor, not far from Denver, was struck with an EF-3 tornado that claimed one life and destroyed and damaged hundreds of buildings.